BlopaSc/ML-Library/README.md

 **Call:**

 The decision tree is called with a matrix-like `data` parameter of samples to be classified.
 The function returns an array with a label for each of the samples provided in their respective order.

+## Ensemble Learning

+### AdaBoost

+Allows the classification of data through ensamble learning with AdaBoost.

+**Constructor parameters:**

+1. `data`: Original data to use to construct the tree, this data must have passed through the appropriate pre-processing.
+2. `descriptor`: Must contain at least `target`, `columns`, `categorical` and `numerical`.
+3. `T`: Number of decision trees to use as part of this ensamble.
+4. `treeCls`: (Optional, default: ID3) Class of the trees to use as part of the ensamble.
+5 `**kwargs`: (Optional) Additional parameters to send to the trees of the ensamble when constructing them.

+**Call:**

+The ensamble is called with a matrix-like `data` parameter of samples to be classified.
+The function returns an array with a label for each of the samples provided in their respective order.

+### Bagging

+Allows the classification of data through ensamble learning with Bagging.

+**Constructor parameters:**

+1. `data`: Original data to use to construct the tree, this data must have passed through the appropriate pre-processing.
+2. `descriptor`: Must contain at least `target`, `columns`, `categorical` and `numerical`.
+3. `T`: Number of decision trees to use as part of this ensamble.
+4. `m`: Number of data samples to sample (with replacement) from the dataset for each of the trees in the ensamble.
+5. `seed`: (Optional, default: None) Seed value for the randomness used to sample from the dataset, allows reproducibility of experiments.
+6. `treeCls`: (Optional, default: ID3) Class of the trees to use as part of the ensamble.
+7 `**kwargs`: (Optional) Additional parameters to send to the trees of the ensamble when constructing them.

+**Call:**

+The ensamble is called with a matrix-like `data` parameter of samples to be classified.
+The function returns an array with a label for each of the samples provided in their respective order.

 ## Linear Regression